SivanC/chengyu-api/README.md

-# daily-chengyu
+# chengyu-api

-Gives you one (1) daily Chinese idiom every day for the low, low cost of free!
+Chengyu 成语 are "a type of traditional Chinese idiomatic expression, most of which consist of four charaters."